 The unaudited pro forma condensed consolidated financial information is intended for illustrative purposes only and is not necessarily indicative of the combined results that would have occurred had the acquisitions taken place on January 1, 2003, nor is it necessarily indicative of results that may occur in the future.

 In addition, the completion of the Class B common stock offering is not contingent upon the completion of the preferred stock offering.
-In the event we elect not to consummate the preferred stock offering, we will increase the size of the Class B common stock offering accordingly, which is not given effect in the following tables.

 MARCHEX, INC.

 Unaudited Pro Forma Condensed Consolidated Balance Sheet As of September 30, 2004